fluxer/bfp/help/input/porting_software.md

-But keep in mind that conf files should be backed up **only** if there is no way to override the behavior of the main conf file except editing it, i.e. there is no /etc/<package>.d.
+But keep in mind that conf files should be backed up **only** if there is no way to override the behavior of the main conf file except editing it, i.e. there is no */etc/foo.d*.

 ### Checking for manual pages

-Shipping manual pages is important but sometimes they are not generated because libxml2, docbook-xml, docbook-xsl, asciidoc or other software is missing.
+Shipping [manual pages](http://en.wikipedia.org/wiki/Man_page) is important but sometimes they are not generated because libxml2, docbook-xml, docbook-xsl, asciidoc or other software is missing.
 To make sure that manual pages are installed you can use this:

     spm local -fp package_name | grep share/man